Mathinoc/Mathinoc/README.md

 ## Hi there 👋

-## About me

-I am Mathieu, a full stack developer with a focus on frontend.
+I'm Mathieu, a full stack developer who loves both details & dreams.

-- 🔭 I’m currently working on 2 projects:
+- 🌱 I’m currently working on 2 projects:
     - Drag and Drop tutorials (two with different libraries and one in plain CSS)
-    - an mapping project whose main feature is to animate people's location through years.
+    - A mapping app to animate friends location through time.

-- 🌱 I’m currently learning a lot about draggable and dropable components, as well as maps and automated video creation.-
 - 💬 Feel free to reach out and open a chat on LinkedIn!
-- 📫 Here's where you can find me: https://www.linkedin.com/in/mathieutinoco/
+You can find me: https://www.linkedin.com/in/mathieutinoco/
-- ⚡ Fun fact: I can blow air out of my nose and my mouse simultaneously 🌬️
+- 🏊 In my free time, you can find me sewing an improved towel poncho for post-kiteboarding sessions, discovering the best way to germinate seeds from the grocery store, or tinkering with a little app to visualize movement in my transcontinental social network.

 ## Skills
 ### Languages